Pilkhana, West Bengal

 Pilkhana is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 Pilkhana is governed by Golabari Police Station under Howrah City Police.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Location

 Pilkhana is located on the west bank of Hooghly River.
 Howrah Maidan is on its south, Salkia is on its north and Tikiapara is on its west.
 It was the slum about which Dominique Lapierre's bestselling book City of Joy was written.
 Pilkhana has at least tens of thousands of residents.
 It is near to Howrah Station.
 A Haliman High School exists here.
 The area has significant Hindu and Muslim populations.
 Pilkhana is of industrial character.
 It is a part of Howrah Uttar (Vidhan Sabha constituency).
 The Salesians of Don Bosco are present in Pilkhana.

 Transport

 State Highway 6 (West Bengal)/Grand Trunk Road passes through the west side of Pilkhana.
-Maulana Abul Kalam Azad Road and Acharya Tulsi Marg (Salkia School Road) run along the middle and eastern part of Pilkhana respectively.
+Maulana Abul Kalam Azad Road and Salkia School Road run along the middle and eastern part of Pilkhana respectively.
 All these three roads are connected with Dr. Abani Dutta Road.